Michael-BJ/Blink-Detection-Dlib/ReadMe.md

 ````
 faces = detector(gray)
 ````
-11. Convert the coordinates of facial landmark to a numpy
+11. Convert the coordinates/indexes of facial landmark to a numpy
 ````
 point = predictor(gray, face)
 points = face_utils.shape_to_np(point)